We continue with the series that examines seven Bible passages that attempt to summarize the information contained in all 66 books of the Bible.

 Both Adam and Eve were painlessly brought into a perfect and sinless world.
 Because of this sin, the creating of future society would be marked by pain.
-Because of their sin, death enters the world, and pain at childbirth becomes the constant reminder of this fact.
+Because of their sin, death entered the world, and pain at childbirth will become the constant reminder of this fact.

 There is also mercy in God's judgment over Eve.
-She will not desire the serpent and his promises but will return her focus to her husband.
-The pain of childbirth will not overcome her love of husband and family.
-There will be a limit to her suffering.
+She will not desire the serpent and his promises, but her loyalty will now be to her husband.
+Also, the pain of childbirth will not overcome her love of husband and family, and there will be a limit to her suffering.

 17Then to Adam He said, "Because you have listened to the voice of your wife, and have eaten from the tree about which I commanded you, saying, 'You shall not eat from it';

 In toil you will eat of it

 18"Both thorns and thistles it shall grow for you;